ferrocene/ferrocene/ferrocene/doc/safety-manual/src/options.rst

 - Accept the ``-B <path>`` argument, which must cause the C compiler search the path ``<path>`` for the ``lld`` linker binary.

-Regardless of whether a C compiler is used as a *linker-driver* or not, only the following arguments may be presented to the ``rust-lld`` linker for the linking of Ferrocene executables and shared libraries:
+Regardless of whether a C compiler is used as a *linker driver* or not, only the following arguments may be presented to the ``rust-lld`` linker for the linking of Ferrocene executables and shared libraries: